 “I don’t think a lot of people understand, when a man or woman signs that document when they join the military, what it really means,” Sue said.
 “There is a lot of baggage they come home with.
 Unless you live it and see it, no one ever understands it.”

 It’s a sacrifice that Heroes In Transition has long understood.
 And it’s why we work so hard to build a close-knit community to help service members, veterans, and their loved ones work through those difficulties, even when it’s something as scary as cancer.

-“When I first was diagnosed, I wanted to give up,” Donald told the 13 other military couples attending last month’s retreat.
+“When I first was diagnosed, I wanted to give up,” Donald told the 13 other military couples attending our retreat in June.
 “But you guys kept me going. …Coming here has helped me a lot.
 We’re all a family – the new ones and the old ones.
 Everyone here is family.”